5ranger/mission-template/README.md

 - **Mission Framework**:
 	- Pre-built mission structure with `description.ext`, `init.sqf`, and server/client init scripts.
 	- Example mission objects and configuration for quick setup.
-- **SFX Support**: Custom sound effects for immersive and fun mission events.
-- **Zeus & Admin Tools**: Fixes and enhancements for Zeus and admin gameplay.
+	- Mission-based generator for easily creating Arsenals and Default Loadouts for missions playing as other factions.

 ## Installation
 ### Manual